AtlantixJJ/notescollect/eng.md

 Comparatively speaking, one would obtain more happiness if he manage to complete a challenagble work rather than a simple work.

 However, comparatively speaking, more happiness could be obtained if one manages to perform a challenging duty rather than an easy one.

+I am skilled programming languages including python/C++, and Neural Network toolkits including Tensorflow, Torch and Theano.

+I am one of the leader in Tsinghua MS student club for one year, in which I organized technology salon for about six times, and took part in the organization of other routines.

+I am eagar to AI reseach.
+Since I entered Tsinghua University, I have worked in labs focusing on AI.

+My research experience includes:

+1. An unpublished paper: Frame Difference-Based Temporal Loss for Video Stylization.

+2. A project: A smart image manipulator based on simple line-drawing.

+3. A course project: A simple gomoku AI based on DNN and Monte Carlo Tree Search.

+4. Two Student Research Training program at Tsinghua University: One of them is about brain-inspired computation and the other is on video stylization.

+5. Two projects at National Student Training Program for Innovation and Entrepreneurship: One of them is about deep neural network interpretation and the other is about interactive GAN.